 In our partnership with Ngā Tāngata, we fund the capital required to provide loans that help with costs like education fees, appliances, medical costs, vehicle repairs or paying off high-interest debt.
 The programme is about more than the loan, it's about providing clients with the financial capability through budget and mentoring to help break the cycle of poverty.
 With over seven years of collaboration, more than $1,000,000 in loans and over 300 clients; we’re really proud of the work we do with them.

-Aviva is our microfinance partner in Christchurch, providing no interest loans for the Christchurch community to purchase essential items like washing machines and some housing related costs.
-Aviva works with clients to ensure they’re getting the support they need, including connecting them to other social services.
+Aviva is our microfinance partner in Christchurch, providing no-interest loans for the Christchurch community to help them get ahead - to pay for things like washing machines, vehicle repairs, education costs and accommodation bonds.
+Aviva works with clients to provide them with wrap-around support which can often include connecting them to other social services.

 The loans are typically up to $1,000 but can be up to $2,000 in some circumstances.
 They're part of a national network of social service organisations delivering Good Shepherd NZ’s NILS No Interest Loan Scheme, providing fair and affordable borrowing options to people living on low incomes.

 Visit avivafamilies.org.nz to find out more about what they do or if you’d like to talk to them about a microfinance loan.